Thevitebsk/4me/README.md

 * Make a file compatible with your 4ME variant (N4ME: `.wm`, R4ME: `.4`,)
 * Find your file and submit it to your interpreter (unless if you're using R4ME, make sure to write the name for your `.4` file in the file name input section and hopefully your `.4` file is inside the interpreters path)
 * Oh cool you complete the Running a 4ME program tutorial.
 You can repeat from 2nd (or 3rd) step of this tutorial

+# "How can i contribute?"
+by either submitting a pull request, or making an issue.
+I will hopefully answer your question if i have time